MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/install-other-linux.md

 ```

 > [!NOTE]
-> Information the user should notice even if skimmingMicrosoft only supports the `latest/stable`
+> Microsoft only supports the `latest/stable` channel for the `powershell-preview` package.
+Do not
-> channel for the `powershell-preview` package.
-Do not install packages from the other channels.
+> install packages from the other channels.

 After installation, Snap will automatically upgrade.
 You can trigger an upgrade using
 `sudo snap refresh powershell` or `sudo snap refresh powershell-preview`.